wntrblm/nox/docs/tutorial.rst

 One common need is loading a dependency list from a ``pyproject.toml`` file (say to prepare an environment without installing the package) or supporting `PEP 723 <https://peps.python.org/pep-0723>`_ scripts.
-Nox provides a helper to load these with ``nox.toml.load``.
+Nox provides a helper to load these with ``nox.project.load_toml``.
 It can be passed a filepath to a toml file or to a script file following PEP 723.
 For example, if you have the following ``peps.py``:

 .. code-block:: python